tyreseluo/moly/book/src/quickstart.md

 Once again, we don't need to understand how a `BotClient` works (unless you need to implement your own) as Moly Kit already comes with some built-in ones.
-We can simply use `OpenAIClient` to interact with any OpenAI-compatible remote API.
+We can simply use `OpenAiClient` to interact with any OpenAI-compatible remote API.

 We will also need to set the "current bot" in the `Chat` widget, which is the bot that will respond to user messages (specified with a `BotId` type) and also trigger